nikoheikkila/nikoheikkila.fi/content/uses/index.md

 While in the command line I use [`tmux`][tmux] for persisting window and buffer layouts, [`z`][z] to quickly jump to a project, and [`fzf`][fzf] to remember the exact command I typed a few hours ago.
 These modifications let me swim in the command line like a fish in the sea. 🐟

 Since Microsoft released their [Remote Development Pack][remotedevelopment] for VS Code which lets me access the files over SSH, WSL, or within a Docker container, I've largely given up on using Vim.
-However, on those rare occasions I need to use it I leverage the [SpaceVim][spacevim] configuration preset.
+However, on those rare occasions I need to use it I leverage the [Doom NVIM][doom] configuration preset.

 [hyper]: https://hyper.is
 [iterm]: https://iterm2.com/